-There is an optional two days of fieldwork in the University Reserve.
+Note, there is two days of mandatory fieldwork in the University Reserve.

 Want to learn more about ecology and conservation?
 Are you interested in the science behind the conservation stories in your daily news?
 This unit offers you a pathway to understanding the science of ecology and how physical systems interact with social systems for conservation outcomes.
 Using an area that you care about, you will discuss and write about the issues surrounding conservation management of an area of your choice anywhere in the world.
 In the first half of semester, you will research your area, and the second half will look at the social and management context.
 By the end of semester, you will have sufficient understanding to critically assess arguments related to conservation biology, environmental management, and be well prepared to apply for work in nature conservation in Australia and overseas.

 School of Technology, Environments and Design

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).